neul-labs/gity/docs/fsmonitor.md

 These settings enable:

-- `fsmonitor`: Use gitz as the fsmonitor provider
+- `fsmonitor`: Use gity as the fsmonitor provider
 - `untrackedCache`: Cache untracked file lists (complements fsmonitor)
 - `manyFiles`: Optimizations for large repos (index v4, etc.)

-Run `gitz unregister` to remove these settings.
+Run `gity unregister` to remove these settings.

 ## Edge Cases

 ### Git LFS

-Gitz works alongside Git LFS but doesn't coordinate with it:
+Gity works alongside Git LFS but doesn't coordinate with it:

 - **LFS pointer files** are tracked like normal files
 - **LFS smudge/clean filters** run during checkout independently
-- **Large file downloads** happen when Git needs the content, not during gitz prefetch
+- **Large file downloads** happen when Git needs the content, not during gity prefetch

-**Recommendation**: Gitz accelerates status checks; LFS handles large file storage.
-They operate at different layers and don't conflict, but gitz won't pre-fetch LFS objects.
+**Recommendation**: Gity accelerates status checks; LFS handles large file storage.
+They operate at different layers and don't conflict, but gity won't pre-fetch LFS objects.

 ### .gitignore and Ignored Files

-Gitz reports **all changed paths** to Git's fsmonitor, including files that would be ignored:
+Gity reports **all changed paths** to Git's fsmonitor, including files that would be ignored:

 ```
 .gitignore contains: *.log
-app.log changes → gitz reports it → Git filters it out
+app.log changes → gity reports it → Git filters it out
 ```

 This is correct behavior: